-The financial highlights tables that follow are intended to help you understand the Fund's financial performance for the last five fiscal years ended September 30.
+The financial highlights tables that follow are intended to help you understand the Fund's financial performance for the last five (or since inception) fiscal years or periods ended September 30.

 Certain information reflects the financial results for a single Fund share.
 The total returns in the tables represent the rate that an investor would have earned or lost on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-This information for the years ended September 30, 2023, 2022, 2021 and 2020 has been audited by Cohen & Company, Ltd. ("Cohen") an independent public accounting firm, whose report, along with the Fund's financial statements, are included in the Fund's Annual Reports, which are available upon request.
-This information for the year ended September 30, 2019 has been audited by another independent registered public accounting firm.
+This information for the years ended September 30, 2021 and 2020 has been audited by Cohen & Company, Ltd. ("Cohen") whose report, along with the Fund's financial statements, are included in the Fund's Annual Reports, which are available upon request.
+This information for the years ended September 30, 2019, 2018 and 2017 has been audited by other independent registered public accounting firms.
+As of June 18, 2020, Cohen, an independent registered public accounting firm, located at 1350 Euclid Avenue, Suite 800, Cleveland, OH 44115, serves as independent registered public accounting firm to the Fund.

-NexPoint Climate Tech Fund, Class A
+NexPoint Climate Tech Fund, Class A (formerly Highland Small-Cap Equity Fund, Class A)